MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

 The second part consists in running the same demo application on your device.
 For that, you will need:

+* One of these two Development Board:
-* An i.MX93 Evaluation Kit, available `here <https://www.nxp.com/design/design-center/development-boards/i-mx-evaluation-and-development-boards/i-mx-93-evaluation-kit:i.MX93EVK>`__.
+   * i.MX93 Evaluation Kit, available `here <https://www.nxp.com/design/design-center/development-boards/i-mx-evaluation-and-development-boards/i-mx-93-evaluation-kit:i.MX93EVK>`__.

-* Or a FRDM i.MX93 Development Board, available `here <https://www.nxp.com/design/design-center/development-boards-and-designs/frdm-i-mx-93-development-board:FRDM-IMX93>`__.
+   * FRDM i.MX93 Development Board, available `here <https://www.nxp.com/design/design-center/development-boards-and-designs/frdm-i-mx-93-development-board:FRDM-IMX93>`__.
 * An HDMI display with touchscreen connected with an `IMX-MIPI-HDMI adapter <https://www.nxp.com/part/IMX-MIPI-HDMI>`__.

    * This getting started has been tested with a `MageDok T080A <https://store.magedok.com/collections/portable-monitors/products/8-inch-1280-720-resolution-touch-monitor-t080a>`_.